cucumber-attic/website/apps/dynamic/views/_posts/cucumber-ltd-story-so-far.md

 We resolved to reboot the product by committing the whole team for the whole month of October to it.
 No one was going to travel, no one was going to go and do any consulting.
 Focus.

 After much soul-searching, we agreed to shelve the original codebase and start with a brand new codebase, on a new tech stack.
-We grew the team to include Steve Tooke and Romain Gerard.
+We grew the team to include Steve Tooke and Romain Gérard.
 All this new was daunting - we had to try and figure out a way that we could work together and learn together, but still make some real progress.

 It was a really interesting time.
 It was a great opportunity for us to try something that we'd been hearing a bit about.